Boise River Greenbelt

 Rotary Plaza Project to start August 6 along Boise River Greenbelt

 The plaza will be on the south side of the river between the I-184 and the Railroad Trestle Bridge.
-Estimated date of completion is Sept 15.
+Work in the area will continue over the next few months.

 Hours of Operation